Intro-to-Data-and-Viz/Introduction/README.md

 # Introduction
-The Introduction to This Course
+The Introduction to the course